GANitak/community/community.hachyderm.io/content/en/docs/nsfw-policy/_index.md

 To be clear, we ask that any sexual content, imagery, videos, language, or suggestive content by clearly marked "18+".

-In the event we find a user is sharing content that puts Hachyderm in legal risk, we will step in and moderate accordingly.
+In the event that we find a user is sharing content that puts Hachyderm in legal risk, we will step in and moderate accordingly.
 The best way to prevent your account from being moderated, is to practice marking any questionable content as "18+" as clearly and often as possible.

 In the event there are noticeable instances or accounts that post 18+ content without consent, we will likely step in and moderate accordingly.